 Cancer is one of the worst diseases of modern times, and even though it has somewhat autoimmune effects, the immune system just might be able to fight it off!

-Researchers found that looking at people before hepatitis-B vaccination was common and after it was standard practice, showed an 80%+ reduction in liver cancer.
+Researchers found when looking at people before hepatitis-B vaccination, cancer was common and after it was standard practice, showed an 80%+ reduction in liver cancer.
 Why?